-There are no prescribed texts, although students are strongly encouraged to read the recommended preliminary texts.
+There are no prescribed texts, although students are strongly encouraged to read the preliminary texts listed in the Indicative Readings.

 As this is a later-year unit, familiarity with the basic skills required for historical source analysis and essay writing at undergraduate level is highly recommended.